There's a fraudulent listing on AllHomes

 The fraudsters create a webpage that looks exactly the same as our login page.
 The only giveaway is a subtle difference in the URL.
 The fraudster then sends fake ‘enquires’ to advertisers.
 When the advertiser clicks on the link it takes them to the fake webpage.
 When the advertiser enters their username and password, these credentials are collected and the page redirects to the real login page.
 If the user is not paying close attention they may simply think that the page didn’t load properly or they mis-typed their password.

 At some point in the future, the fraudster will log into the advertiser's account, and change the contact details or create a number of fake listings luring property searchers to pay a deposit for the property prior to inspecting.
+Learn more about phishing and how to protect yourself.

 If you are an agent: It’s any property in your stock list that you don’t recognise or any enquiries on a property you don’t recognise.